Beta (motorcycle manufacturer): 2020-Present

 For the 2020 model year Beta revamped their "Perfect Displacement" four-stroke once again.
 The new motors alter the crank shaft position and add twin fuel injectors allowing implementation of specialized EFI mapping to increase engine performance and mixture control.
 The 250 cc and 300 cc 2-stroke motors (including X-trainers) gained a counter-balancer.
 The RR "Race Edition" bikes were offered with optional Gold KYB closed cartridge forks.

 The 2021 200 RR Race Edition, drops the oil injection in favor of pre-mix to shed weight.

 2022 models saw only small changes.

 2023 Saw the reintroduction of the "RR" models into the US market after six years of only the RR racing editions being offered.
 All Beta four-strokes gained traction control in addition to dual mappings.
 Compression and rebound performance was improved in the Sachs ZF forks.

 2024 dual sport models were renamed back to the original RS designations.
-Other changes include: new radiators to improve turning radius, softer seats, improved front brake lines and upgraded Sachs front suspension.
+Other changes include: new radiators to improve turning radius, softer seats, improved front brake lines and upgraded Sachs SFF front suspension.

 2025 the "RR" enduro models are replaced in the lineup by the "Single-Track Off Road" RR X-PRO models.
 They also introduced the 450 RC an off-road race bike based on the 450 RX motocross model.
+Beta did not offer the RS dual sport models in 2025.

-2026 the RS dual sport line has an updated exhaust with a removable spark arrestor and now comes with Mitas’ Enduro Trail XT+ tires.
+2026 the RS dual sport line has an updated frame, X-trig handlebar mounts and exhaust with a removable spark arrestor and now comes with Mitas’ Enduro Trail XT+ tires.